AvaAvarai/gan_gen/README.md

 # gan_gen

-Synthetic data generation experiments with GANs to compare with CTGAN results.
+Synthetic data generation experiments with GANs to compare our lab's results with CTGAN results.

 ## folders

-Folders have different GAN implementations.
-With individual `requirements.txt` for Python pip library installation.
+Each folder has a different GAN implementation.
+With individual for each sub-project in a `requirements.txt` in the folder for Python pip library installation.

 ### ctgan_lib_test